TonyBusch50/BANA7075/README.md

-# BANA7075 Final Project
+# BANA7075 Final Project - A data scraper and combiner to pull recent sales and real estate data for the Cincinnati area.

-GUI to operate multiple data scrapers and merge the data for ingestion.
+py_GUI_Master_Controller - This GUI will automatically run all the scripts below on the last day of the month.
+It also has an option to manuall initiate the scripts.
+Update the directories for the four python scripts listed below.

 Hamilton_Co_DLer - This script downloads a parcel IDs into a csv file from Hamilton Co.
 Auditor of the current Months sales.
 It timestamps the file with the date/time it was downloaded.
 Update the save_directory to align with other scripts.